<bgsound src="beourguest.mid" loop="3" balance="0" volume="-600">

 1 1/2 to 2 c warm milk

-Knead about 10 minutes, or until dough is elastic.
 Place in bowl and cover and let rise until doubled (about 1/2 hour with quick yeast).
 Punch dough down and divide in half.
 Divide each half of the dough into thirds and roll each piece into a strip.
 Braid the 3 pieces together and pinch at each end.
 Place into greased bread pans and cover, allowing to rise till over top of pan.
 Pre-heat oven to 400 degrees.

-While oven is warming, beat one egg with a little water.
+While oven is warming, beat one egg white with a little water.
 Brush tops of each loaf of bread.
 Place in middle/center of oven for 10 minutes on 400 degrees.
 Immediately turn down temperature to 350 degrees and continue baking until bread is brown and sounds hollow when thumped (about 20 minutes).

 Remove from pans and cover with towel until cooled.
 Bread is easily frozen and keeps at least 1/2 year.
 Best served cut thickly, with cup of fresh coffee and sweet (unsalted) butter.